-5.27.
+5.28.
 CURRENT INCOME TAX AND INCOME TAX PAYABLE

-The Company calculated the income tax for the years 2022 and 2021 using a tax rate of 22%.
+The Company calculated the income tax for the years 2023 and 2022 using a tax rate of 22%.

-Non-deductible expenses mainly include provisions, various expenses, as well as amounts that the Company considers cannot be justified as productive expenditure in a potential tax audit.
+Non-deductible expenses mainly include provisions, various expenses, as well as amounts that the Company considers that cannot be justified as productive expenditure in a potential tax audit.